-Miami-based Britto is founder of the Happy Art Movement, which he defines as a “visual language of love, hope and happiness.”
-And now, with his limited-edition print entitled One World, he hopes to put smiles on the faces of patients of St. Jude Children’s Research Hospital, which will receive 5 percent from retail sales of the artwork.
+After all, the Brazilian-born, Miami-based Britto is the founder of the Happy Art Movement, which he defines as a “visual language of love, hope and happiness.”

-“It's an incredible organization," Britto said of St. Jude.
-"It's wonderful that St. Jude is there, and they’re at the frontline of everything.
-Anything I can do to help, I definitely love to help."
+“It’s wonderful that St. Jude is there, and they’re at the frontline of everything," Britto said.
+Anything I can do to help, I definitely love to help.”

-At 56, Britto speaks with the same joy and optimism he infuses into his art — and that’s saying something.
-He learned to draw sitting under a guava tree after school in his native Brazil, later becoming a fan of pop art icons like Andy Warhol.
-He’s created a vibrant, readily accessible style — the New York Times called it “art without angst” — that mixes elements of pop art and cubism and lights them up with an explosion of color.
+Britto speaks with the same joy and optimism he infuses into his art — and that’s saying something.
+He learned to draw sitting under a guava tree after school in his native Brazil, later becoming a fan of pop art icons such as Andy Warhol.
+He’s created a vibrant, readily accessible style — The New York Times called it “art without angst” — that mixes elements of pop art and cubism and lights them up with an explosion of color.

 Britto’s feel-good style clearly works.
 Even if you’ve never heard his name, you no doubt have seen his art.
-A CNN profile called him “the most licensed artist in history,” reeling off a who’s-who list of international brands that have used his prints to help sell everything from luggage to luxury cars to vodka.
-His art brightens public spaces like train stations and plazas, and it’s been showcased at the World Cup, Super Bowl and Olympics.
+A CNN profile called him “the most licensed artist in history,” reeling off a who’s-who list of international brands that have used his prints to help sell everything from luggage to luxury cars to board games.
+His art brightens public spaces like train stations and airports, and it’s been showcased at the World Cup, Super Bowl and Olympics.

 Beyond his staggering commercial success, however, Britto is an ardent supporter of numerous charities, including St. Jude.
 It’s a reflection of not just his generosity, but his belief that art can help bring about social change.